paquettm/420-302-VA_A23/LAB_ESP32_MQTT.md

 9. **Debugging:**
    - If you encounter any issues, carefully review the code for errors and check your Wi-Fi and MQTT broker settings.
    - Verify that your ESP32 is connected to Wi-Fi and can reach the MQTT broker.
+   - If you are having compilation errors, see the troubleshooting section lower in this document.

 **Conclusion:**